-EMERGENCY INFORMATION LINE: USC community members may call the university's emergency information telephone line, (213) 740-9233, which provides information in the event of an emergency.
+EMERGENCY INFORMATION LINE: USC community members may call the university's recording emergency information telephone line, (213) 740-9233, which provides information in the event of an emergency.
 The line can handle 1,400 simultaneous calls and has a backup system located out of state.
+Additional lines with live operators may be activated as needed utilizing the university's crisis call-center vendor or an internal call-center.